csplinter/datasets/netflix/README.md

 ### Create database schema

-In a CQLSH shell execute the following
+In a CQL Shell execute the following
 ```
 CREATE KEYSPACE IF NOT EXISTS demo WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1};